ipappify/umtoken/README.md

 Text needs to be tokenized before it can be processed by neural language models such as translation models or LLMs.

-Standard tokenizers such as BPE (Byte Pair Encoding) and WordPiece are based on character-level tokenization and work well for languages such as English and Chinese that do not have a rich morphology.
+Standard tokenizers such as BPE (Byte Pair Encoding) and WordPiece work well for languages such as English and Chinese that do not have a rich morphology.

 However, for many European languages with rich morphology such as Romance languages, Slavic languages, or certain Germanic languages, the number of tokens (subwords) per word can be very high.
 The subwords are often quite different between inflected forms of the same word and are often not meaningful.
 Worse, the subwords depend on the case and leading whitespace of the input word.